 The doctor may ask you to fill out a questionnaire to better understand your symptoms and how they affect your everyday life.
 Questionnaires can also be used to monitor your symptoms over time, so you may need to fill them out more than once.

 Your doctor may ask you to keep a bladder diary for a few days.
 Here you will note down how much you drink, how often you urinate, and how much urine you produce.
 The bladder diary is important because it helps your doctor to understand your symptoms better.
-You can print a bladder diary.

 You will need to give some of your urine for testing.
 The test will show if you have a urinary tract infection.